HAKSOAT/Kaitlyn/README.md

 To use on computer, ensure that you have Python 3 installed.

-Assign proper values to the environment variables.
+Assign proper values to the environment variables in the .env file.

 Run: